yesitsPhoenix/Pax-Dei-Archives/MIGRATION_PLAN.md

 Supabase dashboard updates needed:

 - Add the new tunnel domain to allowed site URLs.
+The likely placeholder domain is `archives.yesitsphoenix.dev`, but the final domain is not yet locked.
 - Add the new tunnel domain callback URL for Discord OAuth.
 - Keep GitHub Pages URLs during the parallel run.

 ## Migration Phases

-### Phase 1: Quart Shell
+### Phase 1: Quart Foundation

 Create the backend app without changing the public GitHub Pages site.
+This phase is focused on establishing the whole-site foundation, not a publications-only proof of concept.

 - [ ] Add Quart project dependencies and startup instructions.
 - [ ] Create `app/main.py`.
 - [ ] Add `/healthz` route.
-- [ ] Mount existing static folders.
+- [ ] Mount existing static folders for transition.
+- [ ] Add the intended `/static/...` structure.
+- [ ] Define how old `frontend/www/...` asset references will migrate to `/static/...`.
 - [ ] Add basic `base.html`.
 - [ ] Add Jinja partials for header, footer, and auth modal.
 - [ ] Serve `/` as the new home route.